Chatham High School (New Jersey): Athletics

+The girls lacrosse team won the Group I state title in 2008 (defeating Shore Regional High School in the tournament final), won the Group II title in 2010 and 2011 (vs. Rumson-Fair Haven High School both years) and 2012 (vs. Red Bank Catholic High School) and won the Group III championship in 2022 (vs. Moorestown High School); The programs' five state group titles is ranked sixth in the state.
 The 2008 girls' lacrosse team won the triple crown by capturing the conference, county, and Group I state championships while being ranked the no. 3 team in the state.
 They lost 16–9 to powerhouse Moorestown High School in Chatham High School's first ever appearance in the Tournament of Champions final game.
-The girls lacrosse team won the Group II state title in 2010 and 2011 (vs. Rumson-Fair Haven High School both years) and 2012 vs. Red Bank Catholic High School.

 The 2008 Chatham golf team completed a highly successful campaign by going undefeated at 21–0 for the year.
 The Cougars won the conference championship as well as the NJ Group II state championship.
 Chatham was named Golf Team of the Year by the Daily Record and was ranked fifth in the state of by The Star-Ledger by virtue of their overall finish at the Tournament of Champions event held at Beacon Hill Country Club in Atlantic Highlands.

 The 2010–2011 Chatham hockey team won the Public B state championship with a 7–3 victory over Middletown High School South at the Prudential Center, the school's first state championship in the sport since the tournament system began in 1976.
 The 2012–13 team won the second hockey state title in three years for Chatham, scoring three goals in the third period to defeat Morristown High School by a score of 3–0 at the Prudential Center to take the Public B title.

-The boys' lacrosse team won the Group II state championship in 2012 and 2013, defeating Somerville High School both years in the tournament final and in 2016 (vs. Manasquan High School).
+The boys' lacrosse team won the Group II state championship in 2012 and 2013, defeating Somerville High School both years in the tournament final and in 2016 (vs. Manasquan High School), and won the Group III title in 2021 (vs. Ocean City High School).

 The 2014 girls' swim team won its fourth consecutive Public B state title, finishing the season with a 15–0 record.
 On January 30, 2016, the girls' swim team won its 100th consecutive meet and the team's eight consecutive Morris County Championship.
 The team won the Public C title in 2015 and Public B in 2017; the team's six group titles is tied for sixth-most in the state.

 The 2022 boys swim team defeated Princeton High School by a score of 97-73 in the finals to win the program's first-ever Public B state title and finish the season with a record of 16-0.
 The boys' team won the Morris County Championship the same season.

+The boys' volleyball team was recognized in March 2023 by the NJSIAA as an official varsity team.

 Administration

 The school's principal is Douglas M. Walker, who was appointed in April 2022.
-His core administration team includes two assistant principals.
+His core administration team includes two assistant principals and the athletic director.